SIGGRAPH Content Formatting

 These templates should be used for submissions to SIGGRAPH-sponsored events, including the following programs and content categories:

-- one-page abstracts (Posters, Talks, Emerging Technologies, etc.)
+- one to two page abstracts (Posters, Talks, Emerging Technologies, etc.)

 - full-length technical papers